DataDog/documentation/content/en/developers/marketplace/offering.md

 ### Install and run the Datadog development toolkit

-The Datadog Development Toolkit command (`ddev`) allows you to create scaffolding when you are developing a data integration by generating a skeleton of your integration tile's assets and metadata.
+The Datadog Development Toolkit command (`ddev`) allows you to create scaffolding when you are developing an integration by generating a skeleton of your integration tile's assets and metadata.

 First, ensure that [Python v3.8 and later][19] is installed.
 To avoid potential environment conflicts, create a virtual environment in the directory where you cloned the Marketplace repository by running `python3 -m pip install virtualenv --user`.